lh3/minigraph/README.md

 ## <a name="intro"></a>Introduction

 Minigraph is a sequence-to-graph mapper and graph constructor.
-It finds *approximate* locations of a query sequence in a sequence graph and incrementally augments an existing graph with long query subsequences diverged from the graph.
+For graph generation, it aligns a query sequence against a sequence graph and incrementally augments an existing graph with long query subsequences diverged from the graph.
 The figure on the right briefly explains the procedure.

-Minigraph borrows many ideas and code from [minimap2][minimap2].
-It is fairly efficient and can construct a graph from 40 human assemblies in half a day using 24 CPU cores.
-Partly due to the lack of base alignment, minigraph may produce suboptimal mappings and local graphs.
-Please read the [Limitations section](#limit) of this README for more information.
+Minigraph borrows ideas and code from [minimap2][minimap2].
+It is fairly efficient and can construct a graph from 90 human assemblies in a couple of days using 24 CPU cores.
+Older versions of minigraph was unable to produce base alignment.
+The latest version can. **Please add option `-c` when doing alignment or generating graphs.**

 ## <a name="uguide"></a>Users' Guide

 ### <a name="install"></a>Installation

 To install minigraph, type `make` in the source code directory.
 The only non-standard dependency is [zlib][zlib].
+For better performance, it is recommended to compile with recent compliers.

 ### <a name="map"></a>Sequence-to-graph mapping